 Travel to the Hunter Valley for a wine tasting.
 Overnight at a sheep station, including a shearing demonstration.

-Visit a working mine and have a go at gold mining.
-Enjoy a tour from a local jackaroo.
+Visit a working mine and have a go at gold panning.

 Travel to this beach town surrounded by Yuraygir NP.
 Go for a swim at the beach, relax and enjoy the view.

-Travel up the coast to Byron Bay, which has a reputation as an alternative hippie town.
-Take a surf lesson and zen out at a yoga class.
-Free time to hit the beach, get a massage, go skydiving, try sea kayaking or go on a dolphin watch.
+Take a surf lesson and zen out at a yoga class in this alternative hippie town.
+Free time to hit the beach, go skydiving, or try sea kayaking.

-Stop for lunch on the Gold Coast, then transfer onto Brisbane.
-Opt for a night out in Queensland's capital.
+Stop for lunch at the Gold Coast, then opt for a night out in Queensland's capital.

-Travel by 4x4 and ferry to reach Fraser Island, the world's largest sand island.
+Travel to the world's largest sand island.
 Settle into the group's exclusive permanent tented camp in the bush by the beach.
-Enjoy a little over a day's worth of exploring by private 4x4 to hit all of the highlights.
+Explore all of the highlights by private 4x4.

 Visit a working cattle station.
 Bed down in a swag (canvas bedroll) under the Outback sky.

-Savour an Outback breakfast before travelling to Mackay.
-Embark on a 3-day maxi yacht sailing adventure from Mackay to Airlie Beach through the Whitsundays, a unique route only used by G Adventures.
-Enjoy beach visits, island bush walks and snorkelling the reefs.
+Embark on a 3-day maxi yacht sailing adventure from Mackay to Airlie Beach through the Whitsundays, a unique route used only by G Adventures.
+Enjoy beach visits, island bush walks and time to snorkel the reefs.
 Anchor off of secluded tropical islands at night.

-Hike to an island lookout over Whitehaven Beach, known for its stunning white sand, then enjoy free time on the famous beach.
-Sail to the resort town of Airlie Beach for a night of dancing.
+Hike to an island lookout over Whitehaven Beach, known for its stunning white sand.
+Sail to Airlie Beach for a night of dancing.

 Admire the scenery on a full-day train ride through Queensland.
-Enjoy a free day to visit the Great Barrier Reef or get the adrenaline pumping by skydiving, whitewater rafting or hang gliding.
+Enjoy a free day to visit the Great Barrier Reef or get the adrenaline pumping by skydiving, whitewater rafting or bungee jumping.

 Fly to Australia's interior and transfer to the hostel.